Dr. Brandon Yip

 Early Intervention and Diversion Program partnered with the Los Angeles County Department of Probation

-School Based Mental Health Program
+School-Based Mental Health Program

-Doctoral Clinical Psychology Training Program (APA-Accredited) & Practicum Training Program
+Clinical Psychology Training Department: Doctoral Clinical Psychology Training Program (APA-Accredited) & Practicum Training Program

 Clinical Psychologist